duncanbradley/thesis/conclusion.md

 Displaying magnitude involves a trade off with other things There will be certain situations when there’s not a clear upper limit.
+It won’t work if values span whole range of plausible values.

 # Critical review of methodology and future directions